New results on sum-product type growth over fields: Introduction

 \begin{notation} Since this paper is about inequalities, let us describe notation to this end.
 We use the standard notation $f = O(g)$, $f \ll g$, $g = \Omega(f)$ and $g \gg f $, meaning that there exists an absolute constant $C$ such that $f \leq C g$.
 Both statements $f = \Theta(g)$ and $f \approx g$ stand for $f=O(g)$ and $f= \Omega(g)$.

 In the inequalities in question, our primary concern is powers of set cardinalities, first and foremost of $|A|$.
 However, at {\em two} instances throughout the paper our key estimates inadvertently acquire the term $\log|A|$: Theorems \ref{T(A)} and \ref{thm:eigenval} below.
 We decided not to keep track of the powers of $\log|A|$ throughout most of the ensuing estimates, but for writing $\log|A|$ explicitly in a few further estimates that then proliferate throughout, hoping that this will be sufficient for an interested reader to easily calculate powers of logarithms elsewhere.
-Notation-wise, for positive quantities $f$ and $g$, by $f\lesssim g$ we mean that there is a constant $C >0$ such that $f\ll (\log g)^C g$ and the notation $f\gtrsim g$ means that $g\lesssim f$, or $f \gg (\log f)^{-C} g$. \end{notation}
+Notation-wise, for positive quantities $f$ and $g$, by $f\lesssim g$ we mean that there is a constant $C >0$ such that $f\ll (\log g)^C g$ and the notation $f\gtrsim g$ means that $g\lesssim f$, or $f \gg (\log f)^{-C} g$.
+If both $f \lesssim g$ and $g \lesssim f$ hold, then we write $f \sim g$. \end{notation}

+The heuristic behind the sum-product problem is that a subset $A$ of $\F$ cannot simultaneously have strong additive and multiplicative structure (unless $A$ is close to a sub-field).
+This suggests weaker formulations than \eqref{eq:1}.
+One is the {\em few sums, many products} question: is it true that if $|A+A|=M|A|$, then $|AA|\gtrsim M^{-C}|A|^2$, for some $C$?
+It was shown by Elekes and Ruzsa \cite{Elekes-Ruzsa2003} that this question over the real/complex field is within reach of applications of the Szemer\'edi-Trotter theorem; this is even true in the stronger $L^2$-sense \cite{RSS}.
+However, the known proofs of the Szemer\'edi-Trotter theorem \cite{Szemeredi-Trotter1983}, \cite{To} do not extend beyond $\F=\mathbb C$.
+In the context of the few sums, many products over a general $\F$, we establish the best known bound in the forthcoming Theorem \ref{thm:fsmp}.

+However, the key sum-product issue is the {\em weak Erd\H os-Szemer\'edi conjecture}, or the {\em few products, many sums} question: is this true that if $|AA|=M|A|$, then $|A+A|\gtrsim M^{-C}|A|^2$, for some $C$?
+This central question is wide open over any field but the rationals, where it was resolved by Bourgain and Chang \cite{BC}, the proof relying strongly on integers being a Principal Ideal Domain.
+For some best known results in the real category see \cite{S2}.